Roberto Maytín

-He is known mostly for doubles and has 14 ATP Challenger titles.
+Roberto Maytín ([roˈβeɾto majˈtin]) is a Venezuelan former tennis player.
+In 2015 he broke into the top 100 of the doubles rankings reaching a high of world No. 86.
+In singles, he reached a career high of No. 643.
+He was known mostly for doubles, and has 14 ATP Challenger titles.

+Career

+He played for the Venezuelan Davis Cup squad in 2012.

 He made his ATP debut in 2015 playing doubles with Colombian Juan Carlos Spir at the Ecuador Open in Quito.
-Currently his coaches are Jose De Armas and Cesar Wicha.
-In singles reach a career high of 643.

 In March 2021, Maytín has been banned from the sport for 14 years after admitting multiple breaches of the Tennis Anti-Corruption Program (TACP) rules from International Tennis Integrity Agency.
 In addition to the ban, Maytín was fined $100,000, of which $75,000 is suspended.